larsks/rhel-osp-upgrade-docs/upgrade-4.md

 ## Upgrade Nova compute nodes

-At this point, your controller nodes are all running the Icehouse version of Nova and your compute nodes are still running the Havana version.
+At this point, your controller nodes are all running the Juno version of Nova and your compute nodes are still running the Icehouse version.

 For each compute node: